MenkeTechnologies/zpwr/README.md

 </details>
 <details><summary>

-## Additional Customization (z-init, tmux, vim, autocompletions, and more)
+## More Customization (z-init, tmux, vim, autocompletions, and more)
 </summary>

 ## Adding more Zinit plugins